-'''

-C:\> "C:\Program Files\MySQL\MySQL Server 8.3\bin\mysqld"
+C:\> "C:\Program Files\MySQL\MySQL Server 8.0\bin\mysqld"

-'''

 Normally you should back up the entire data directory for the replica MySQL server.
 If you want to be able to restore the data and operate as a replica (for example, in the event of failure of the replica), in addition to the data, you need to have the replica's connection metadata repository and applier metadata repository, and the relay log files.
 These items are needed to resume replication after you restore the replica's data.
-Assuming tables have been used for the replica's connection metadata repository and applier metadata repository (see Section 5.4, "Relay Log and Replication Metadata Repositories"), which is the default in MySQL 8.3, these tables are backed up along with the data directory.
+Assuming tables have been used for the replica's connection metadata Repositories"), which is the default in MySQL 8.0, these tables are backed up along with the data directory.
 If files have been used for the repositories, which is deprecated, you must back these up separately.
 The relay log files must be backed up separately if they have been placed in a different location to the data directory.

 If you lose the relay logs but still have the relay-log.info file, you can check it to determine how far the replication SQL thread has executed in the source's binary logs.
-Then you can use CHANGE

-REPLICATION SOURCE TO with the SOURCE\LOG\FILE and SOURCE\LOG\POS options to tell the replica to re-read the binary logs from that point.
+Then you can use CHANGE REPLICATION SOURCE TO statement (from MySQL 8.0.23) or CHANGE MASTER TO statement (before MySQL 8.0.23) with the SOURCE_LOG_FILE | MASTER_LOG_FILE and SOURCE_LOG_POS | MASTER_LOG_POS options to tell the replica to re-read the binary logs from that point.
 This requires that the binary logs still exist on the source server.

-If your replica is replicating LOAD DATA statements, you should also back up any SQL\LOAD-\ files that exist in the directory that the replica uses for this purpose.
+If your replica is replicating LOAD DATA statements, you should also back up any SQL_LOAD- files that exist in the directory that the replica uses for this purpose.
 The replica needs these files to resume replication of any interrupted LOAD DATA operations.
-The location of this directory is the value of the system variable replica\load\tmpdir.
+The location of this directory is the value of the system variable replica_load_tmpdir (from MySQL 8.0.26) or slave_load_tmpdir (before MySQL 8.0.26).
 If the server was not started with that variable set, the directory location is the value of the tmpdir system variable.